andychien009/csv-reorder/README.md

 Also note the field names have been capitalized.
 If that is not desired, simply open the definition.csv and copy the header over.

+## Notes on the Delimiter/Separators
+You can use different delimiter for your data file and for your definition file.

+In addition, you can use the single character 't' to represent tab delimited file.

+The output file will always share the same separator/delimiter as the data file.
+This program is not intended to be used to convert between different delimiter.

 ## Known Issue
 This tool outputs header column in capital case.
 Take the header from the definition file if you so choose.